-Law enforcement officers should make every effort to increase the victim's comfort level prior to transporting the victim to LiveSafe Resources for a SANE exam.
-In the case where the victim requires immediate medical attention, take or have transported via ambulance to the nearest emergency room.
-If the victim needs and requests the support of a family member or friend, the officer should arrange contact as quickly as possible.
+It is critical for law enforcement officers to let victims know that reporting the sexual assault is their choice.
+Empowering the victim to make their own decision in this matter is essential to restoring a sense of power after a traumatic event like sexual assault.
 If a victim decides that they are not interested in engaging in the criminal justice process at that time, an officer should conduct a "non-criminal report" while ensuring that the content of the report is just as detailed as a criminal report.
 These details could provide support for investigation and prosecution down the road should the victim chose to report at a later point in time.
 It is normal for a victim to initially have hesitation in reporting to law enforcement and later want to go forward in the process.
-Regardless of the victim's choice to report, they are eligible to receive all services from LiveSafe Resources which includes a free SANE exam and should be encourage to obtain a forensic medical exam.
-LiveSafe Resources crisis hotline number should be provided and victim should be encouraged to call and obtain a forensic medical exam (770.427.3390).
-NOTE: LiveSafe Resources does not provide STI testing.
+Regardless of the victim's choice to report, they are eligible to receive all services from LiveSafe Resources which includes a free SANE exam.